 Tim is an Affiliate at the Lau China Institute, King's College London.
 He was previously a (non-resident) Fellow at Chatham House for a decade, during which time he co-authored research papers on EU-China Innovation Relations (2018), EU-China 2025 (2017) and The Asia-Pacific Power Balance (2015), and was the sole author of Brexit: implications for EU-China relations (2017) and China’s Global Personality (2014).
 He has also written extensively on UK-China relations and British policy towards China (including Hong Kong).

-Tim is also an Assistant Professor (by courtesy) in the School of Governance and Policy Science, and a member of the Global China Research and the Policy Research programmes at CUHK.
+In addition to his position at CCS, Tim is an Assistant Professor (by courtesy) in the School of Governance and Policy Science, and a member of the Global China Research and the Policy Research programmes at CUHK.
 He has appeared regularly in the media, served as a reviewer for grant proposals, book publishers and academic journals, and as a PhD examiner.

 Prior to taking his PhD, Tim was a British diplomat for 13 years, including a posting as Consul-General in Chongqing from 2004 to 2007, and five years in Hong Kong from 1996 to 2001.
 He speaks both Cantonese and Putonghua.